mtdukes/actions-scraper/README.md

 We're going to try scraping a single page of legal opinions from the NC attorney general https://ncdoj.gov/legal-services/legal-opinions-directory/

+Permissions note: To write to the repo, you'll need to set appropriate permissions.

+Settings > Actions > General > Workflow permissions > Read and write permissions

 ## Cron syntax